How to Get Started

 The extension works with your local installation to visualize states, transitions, graphs, scenarios, and related artifacts directly in your editor.

-Let your agent discover the model, inspect scenarios, and reason about behavior instead of guessing from local code alone.
+With SpecLogician installed, point your coding agent at the service you care about.
+It can discover the model, inspect scenarios, and reason about behavior instead of guessing from local code alone.

 Why AI Coding Needs Mathematical Context